 Last week we talked about how you can track and forecast the condo market.
 We said all you need to do is look at three statistics.
 The level of immigration in the GTA The annual level of new condo completions The amount of mortgages in arrears Today I want to talk about the second statistic, Condo Completions.
 In the pre-construction market, there are all sorts of stats.
 From new condo sales to units under construction, to unsold units and more.
 The problem with all these numbers is there is no third party verification and no agreed upon definitions.
 Anyone can report pre-construction sales, and what does under construction mean?
 It could mean a hording around a building site or a building thirty four stories in the air.
 The only real number is condo completions, that is, when a condo units is registered and enters the housing pool.
-The fact is new registrations in any ...
+The fact is ...

 How To Track the Toronto Condo Market

 October 7, 2014Canadian Condo Market Toronto Real Estate Market Forecast Toronto Condos Tips for Real Estate Agents Videos

 JULY/AUGUST 2014 - MARKET REPORT